 In addition to his School of Medicine (SOM) faculty position, Dr. Scalea is a multi-organ transplant surgeon and director of pancreas and islet cell transplantation at the University of Maryland Medical Center (UMMC).
 During his four years at SOM, he has cultivated impressive collaborations in research, education, and entrepreneurism.

-After conceptualizing, designing, building, and testing technologies that made the shipment of human organs by unmanned aircraft possible, Dr. Scalea’s team performed the first transplant of a human organ transported by drone in April 2019, drawing national attention and acclaim.
+After conceptualizing, designing, coordinating, and testing technologies that made the shipment of human organs by unmanned aircraft possible, Dr. Scalea’s team performed the first transplant of a human organ transported by drone in April 2019, drawing national attention and acclaim.
 He was the project leader and one of the surgeons who performed the kidney transplant at UMMC.

 Dr. Scalea, a 2007 SOM graduate, founded Transplant Logistics and Informatics, a data analytics startup that was restructured in 2020 into MissionGO.
 The Baltimore-based company aims to commercialize life-saving technologies through logistics and supply chain innovations.
-MissionGO has spun off a smaller company, MediGO, which is working to produce software/hardware solutions to improve organ tracking and monitoring.
+MissionGO has spun off a company, MediGO, which is working to produce software/hardware solutions to improve organ tracking and monitoring.

 Dr. Scalea was recruited to SOM in 2016 to direct the pancreas program and tasked with improving access to pancreas care.
 Using a multidisciplinary and entrepreneurial approach, his team increased patient volume by more than 200 percent in less than 24 months while improving quality of care and providing an annual revenue increase of $10 million.